 How do I learn more about weddings at Grace?

-The Grace pastors help couples (both members and non-members) plan a Christ-centered wedding ceremony in a beautiful church building.
+The Grace pastors help couples (both members and non-members) plan a Christ-centered wedding ceremony in a beautiful, historic church.
 The ceremony usually lasts between 30 and 45 minutes.
 The pastors also provide pre-marital counseling.
-A professional staff of organists and musicians is available, as well as the option of renting the Grace Center for an on site reception.
+A professional staff of organists and musicians are available, as well as the option of renting the Grace Center for an on site reception.

 Who can rent the Grace Center?

 The Grace Center is available to rent for special events such as wedding receptions, business meetings and parties.
 Take a virtual tour of the Grace Center.
-For more information about facility rental, contact Tabitha Weber, the Events Director.
+For more information about facility rental, contact Renee Hundley, the Events Director.
 You can also reference our Grace Center page for more information.

 We invite you to worship in our inspiring, historic worship space.